camunda/camunda-docs/versioned_docs/version-8.4/components/modeler/web-modeler/play-your-process.md

 The first view is the process definition view.
 It shows deployment problems, active process instances, and start events.

 Click a **start event's** play button to begin your process.
 Open the button's menu to start a process with variables.
+These variables can also be prefilled from the example data defined for the start event in the Implement mode.
+See [Data handling](/components/modeler/data-handling.md) for additional details.

 ## Play a process